Keyboard shortcuts

 Create some UI

-We will use the simple counter example, which has shared and shared_types libraries that will work with the following example code.
+We will use the simple counter example, which has a shared library and generated TypeScript types that will work with the following example code.

 Simple counter example